 How Can Cornerstones Help My Brand?

 Ultimately, cornerstone posts improve your website by encouraging return visits and retaining regular readers.
-Authoritative content also establishes your business as a industry expert, increasing trust and boosting sales.
+Authoritative content also establishes your business as an industry expert, increasing trust and boosting sales.
 Now, we’ll explore how adding cornerstones to your site can enhance your SEO efforts.

 Part 2: Cornerstone Content and its Impact on SEO

 According to Joost de Valk at Yoast.com, “Sites don’t rank – pages rank.”
 One of the biggest benefits to utilizing cornerstones is that they help you rank for popular keywords.
 Without strong cornerstone pieces, it can be difficult to rank.
-Presenting your cornerstone pages properly will help Google understand which pages are cornerstone and which are supplementary.
+Presenting your cornerstone pages properly will help Google understand which pages are the cornerstone and which are supplementary.
 Otherwise, you may find yourself competing with your own content in search results.

-Fortunately, helping Google distinguish between flagship and supplementary is possible with a well-organized linking system.
+Fortunately, helping Google distinguish between the flagship and supplementary is possible with a well-organized linking system.
 Here’s how to optimize your site and boost your search rankings.